mtho11/java2angular/README.md

 * [Factory vs. Service vs. Provider](http://tylermcginnis.com/angularjs-factory-vs-service-vs-provider/) After you have written your first controller the next question will be this.
 * [Controller As and the vm variable](http://www.johnpapa.net/angularjss-controller-as-and-the-vm-variable/) A best practice by John Papa.
 * [Debugging AngularJS in the Console](http://ionicframework.com/blog/angularjs-console/) Some very useful techniques for getting at Angular objects in the browser Console.
-* [ngModules](http://ngmodules.org/) Looking for a specific angular library to do something.
-Look no further.
 * [Typescript Video](https://www.youtube.com/watch?v=Ut694dsIa8w) A GoogleTechTalk featuring Microsoft's Anders Hejlsberg -- FTW?
 * [Typescript and Angular](https://www.youtube.com/watch?v=u6TeBM_SC8w) 20min video on using Typescript with Angular from NGCONF 2014.